djangodeployment/django-deployment-book/06-gunicorn.rst

 specify ``WantedBy=multi-user.target``.
 A target is a unit type that represents a state of the system.
 The multi-user target is a state all GNU/Linux systems reach in normal operations.
-Desktop systems go beyond that to the "graphical" target, which "wants" a multi-user system plus a graphical login screen; but we want Gunicorn to start regardless whether we have a graphical login screen (we probably don't, as it is a waste of resources on a server).
+Desktop systems go beyond that to the "graphical" target, which "wants" a multi-user system and adds a graphical login screen to it; but we want Gunicorn to start regardless whether we have a graphical login screen (we probably don't, as it is a waste of resources on a server).

 As I already said, you tell systemd to automatically start the service at boot (and automatically stop it at system shutdown) in this way: